Social media reach: Reach on Twitter

 Twitter gives access to any of their users to analytics of their tweets as well as their followers.
 Their dashboard is user friendly, which allows anyone to take a look at the analytics behind their Twitter account.
 This open access is useful for both the average user and companies as it can provide a quick glance or general outlook of who has seen their tweets.
 The way that Twitter works is slightly different than the way of Facebook in terms of the reach.
 On Twitter, especially for users with a higher profile, they are not only engaging with the people who follow them, but also with the followers of their own followers.
 The reach metric on Twitter looks at the quantity of Twitter users who have been engaged, but also the number of users that follow them as well.
 This metric is useful to see the if the tweets/content being shared on Twitter are contributing to the growth of audience on this platform.

 Reach on Instagram

 Instagram gives their users access to their reach, in the Instagram Insights section.
-Instagram insights can be used to learn more about an account’s followers and performance.
+Instagram insights can be used to learn more about an account's followers and performance.
 Reach indicates the total number of unique Instagram accounts that have seen your Instagram post or story.
 You can find this data by looking at each individual post insights.
-Posting at optimal times can significantly enhance this reach, as highlighted by various studies.